douglas-queiroz/UIViewWithRoundedCornersAndShadow/README.md

 # UIViewWithRoundedCornersAndShadow
 After some hours searching about how add shadow and rounded corners in a uiview, I did create this example with all that I did read about this subject.

-## Intalation
+## Instalation
-To intall you will need drag the "UIView+RoundedCorner+Shadow.h" and "UIView+RoundedCorner+Shadow.m" to your project.
+To install you will need drag the "UIView+RoundedCorner+Shadow.h" and "UIView+RoundedCorner+Shadow.m" to your project.

 ## Applying
 1- Create a uivew that will receiver this effect